 Health & Environment: With water comes life.
 Access to water opens up a range of possibilities for farming and irrigation which in turn provides crops and a means to make a living.
 The well contains a hole covered by PVC pipes.
 Once the well is complete water will be obtained via a pump.
 This is a closed system so the risk of disease is minimal.
 Providing clean and safe drinking water to whole communities.

-WellWishes has made an agreement with the “Don Bosco Foundation”in Nairobi, Kenya to let them produce the FloFlo system with some modifications, which we sorted out by practical use, with the same high quality.
+WellWishes has made an agreement with the “Don Bosco Foundation”in Nairobi, Kenya to let them produce a new drilling high quality system with some modifications, which we sorted out by practical use.

-After that they can provide customers with the new designed drill called the “WeeWee”.
+The production was successful and after a practical test of the WeeWee it sorted out that Don Bosco can provide customers with the new designed drill called the “WeeWee”.